dy0gu/jsc-unlocker-extension/README.md

     npx lefthook install
     ```

-- When using pre-commit hooks, git commands will fail if any files are checked with errors.
-Changed files must be added to the staged area and commited again to apply fixes
+- See also the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines if you plan on contributing to the project.